Recoverable Robust Optimization with Commitment: Introduction

-\textbf{Robust Matroid Basis problem (RMB).} We show that an optimal solution to \matroidbasis (\matroidbasisshort) is also an optimal first-stage solution for its robust counterpart, even for the general setting $k = \ell \geq 1$.
-Hence, the classical Greedy for \matroidbasisshort implies a polynomial-time algorithm for \robustmatroidbasisshort.
-Further, we show that for any non-matroid this property is not true.
-Hence, matroids are exactly those structures for which the \emph{price of robustness}, i.e., the worst-case ratio between the weight of an optimal solution to the underlying problem and the weight of an optimal first-stage solution to its robust counterpart, is guaranteed to be one.
+Further, we give two cases in which this property is not true: First, we show that for $k > \ell$, the optimum solution to the nominal problem need not be an optimum solution to \robustmatroidbasisshort, even if $k=2$ and $\ell =1$.
+Second, we also show that for any non-matroid this property is not true, even if $k=\ell=1$.
+Therefore, for $k \leq \ell$, matroids are exactly those structures for which the \emph{price of robustness}, i.e., the worst-case ratio between the weight of an optimal solution to the underlying problem and the weight of an optimal first-stage solution to its robust counterpart, is guaranteed to be one.

+\paragraph{Robust Stable Set in Interval Graphs (RIS).} We give a polynomial-time algorithm for $(1, 1)$-\robuststablesetinterval, the stable set problem in interval graphs.
+For convenience, we view this problem as selecting pairwise-disjoint intervals from a given set of intervals and call it \robustintervalselection (\robustintervalselectionshort).
+Our key ingredient is a reduction of \robustintervalselectionshort to its bounded-regret version.
+In general, it is not straightforward to construct a polynomial-time algorithm for the bounded-regret problem, even in the case of the matroid independent set problem for which we know that the robust counterpart can be solved efficiently.
+As a crucial step, we show that for a given $\lambda$, the bounded-regret \robustintervalselection problem can be reduced to a more general interval scheduling problem, which we call \issh (\Issh) and for which we give an efficient dynamic program.
+Furthermore, we show how this result can be generalized to $(1, p)$-\robuststablesetinterval for any constant $p \in \mathbb{Z}_{\geq 1}$.

-\textbf{Robust Bipartite Matching problem (RBM).} Even for the unweighted case, we show that \robustmatchingshort is \NP-hard; we give a reduction from \tsat.
+\paragraph{Robust Bipartite Matching (RBM).} Even for the unweighted case, we show that \robustmatchingshort is \NP-hard; we give a reduction from \tsat.
 Here, the underlying problem \matching can be viewed as a special case of a matroid intersection problem.
-Hence, our complexity result for \robustmatchingshort reveals a drastic increase in the problem difficulty when the underlying problem is finding a maximum-weight basis of the {\em intersection of two matroids} instead of a {\em single matroid}.
-This is quite a surprise, as for a single matroid, even the optimal solution of the nominal problem is optimal for its robust counterpart.
+Hence, our complexity result for \robustmatchingshort reveals a drastic increase in problem difficulty when the underlying problem involves finding a maximum-weight independent set of the {\em intersection of two matroids} instead of a {\em single matroid}.
+This is somewhat surprising, as for a single matroid, even an optimal solution of the nominal problem is optimal for its robust counterpart.